inmanta/inmanta-core/docs/lsm/allocation/allocation.rst

 ####################

 We distinguish several types of allocation.
 The next sections will explain each type, from simplest to most advanced.
-After the basic explanation, a more in-depth explanation is give for the different types.
+After the basic explanation, a more in-depth explanation is given for the different types.
 When first learning about LSM allocation (or allocation in general), it is important to have a basic understanding of the different types, before diving into the details.